 - General Information » 865-974-3135

 - Mental Health Appointments » 865-974-2251

 - Student Judicial Affairs / Office of the Dean of Students (8 am to 5 pm, M-F) » 865-974-3179

-To file a complaint against another student — this may be done whether or not criminal charges are filed.
+To file a complaint against another student — this may be done whether or not a police report is made or criminal charges are filed.

 - UT Police Department (24 hours) » 974-3111

 - Counseling Center (8 am to 5 pm, M-F) » 865-974-2196

 - Sexual Assault Center of East Tennessee 865-522-7273